y0nd1e/burpwhoistab/README.md

 ## Overview

-The **WHOIS Lookup Burp Extension** is a Burp Suite extension that allows you to perform WHOIS lookups on domains directly from Burp Suite.
+The **WHOIS Lookup Burp Extension** is a Burp Suite extension that allows you to perform WHOIS lookups on domains directly from Burp Suite using whosifreak API.
 It provides a convenient way to gather information about a domain quickly during your web security assessments.

 ## Features